abemscac/pies-doc/docs/vue3/reactive.md

 console.log(user.child.name, child.name) // 'world', 'world'
 ```

-The above example demonstrates a common misconception that everything we get from reactive proxy is always "connected" to the source, but it's acutally not!
+The above example demonstrates a common misconception that everything we get from reactive proxy is always "connected" to the source, but it's actually not!
 For example:

 ```ts showLineNumbers
 import { reactive } from 'vue'